hjamal3/multilateration/README.md

 Multilateration: the process of determining locations of points by measurement of distances from known points.

 This C++ sample uses a nonlinear least squares solver from Ceres to solve for the multilateration problem.
+A Matlab script is also provided to generate some sample data to test with.

 Trilateration: 3 beacons
 Multilateration: > 3 beacons